lakshya-sharmaa/Beginners-Coding-Sheet/README.md

 - **java_programs:** For Java solutions.

 ## Coding Sheet
-I'm using a beginner coding sheet (located in the root directory as ) to guide my learning.
+I'm using a beginner coding sheet (located in the root directory as [BEGINNER'S CODING SHEET.PDF](https://github.com/lakshya-sharmaa/Beginners-Coding-Sheet/blob/main/BEGINNER'S%20CODING%20SHEET.pdf) ) to guide my learning.
 Each section of the sheet corresponds to a programming topic, and I aim to solve the associated questions in each language.

 ## Repository Navigation
 Feel free to explore the folders corresponding to each language to find my solutions.
 You can click on the links below to directly access the solutions: